 Graphical (GUI) applications have a visual user interface, directly into your computer or mobile device, without a web browser.
 Graphical applications (also known as desktop applications) contain one or more graphical windows, in which certain controllers are located (text fields, buttons, pictures, tables and others), serving for dialog with the user in a more intuitive way.
 Similar to them are the mobile applications in your telephone or your tablet: we use forms, text fields, buttons and other controls and we control them by programming code.
 This is why we are learning how to write code now: the code is everywhere in software development.

-In the next exercises we will create a GUI and a Web application:
+In the next exercises we will create a GUI (Desktop) and a Web application: